Istanbul Modern: History

-The Search For a Permanent Home
+Search for a permanent home

 The concept for a permanent museum dedicated to modern and contemporary art in Turkey was born from the vision of the Eczacıbaşı family, pioneers in the country's industrial and cultural sectors.
 Dr. Nejat F. Eczacıbaşı and his wife, Oya Eczacıbaşı, were inspired by the significant public interest generated by the 1st International Istanbul Contemporary Art Exhibitions in 1987, an event that would evolve into the prestigious Istanbul Biennial.
 Through their non-profit Istanbul Foundation for Culture and Arts (IKSV), founded in 1973, the family had already been instrumental in placing Istanbul on the international cultural map.
 Their first effort focused on transforming Feshane, a former 19th-century textile manufacturing factory on the Golden Horn, into a potential museum space by the architect of the Musée d’Orsay Gae Aulenti, which hosted the 3rd Istanbul Biennial in 1992.
 Following Dr. Nejat F. Eczacıbaşı's death in 1993, the project continued under the leadership of Oya Eczacıbaşı.
 In 2003, the progress resumed after the 8th Istanbul Biennial was staged in a former government customs warehouse located on the Galata Pier.

-Entrepo No. 4: The First Permanent Museum (2004–2018)
+Entrepo No. 4: first permanent museum (2004–2018)

 A breakthrough occurred when a customs warehouse on the Galata Pier, which had been used for the 8th Istanbul Biennial in 2003, was identified as a potential site.
 With the support of then-Prime Minister Recep Tayyip Erdoğan, a former government customs warehouse, Entrepo No. 4 in Tophane, was allocated for the museum.
 This 8,000-square-meter structure, originally built in the 1950s as part of a port modernization project, was situated in the historic Karaköy district on the Bosphorus shore.